About Connecting Scotland

 It provides iPads, Chromebooks and support to develop digital skills for people who are digitally excluded and on low incomes.

-- care leavers up to the age of twenty-six (in line with eligibility for aftercare support)
+- Care leavers up to the age of 26

 How it works